 A Computer Scientist by education, I am primarily a Multiagent Systems & Simulation Researcher.
 One part of my work is concerned with the design and analysis of complex adaptive systems by means of agent-based and game-theoretic techniques, with a particular focus on explanation.
-On the other hand, I am also an experienced software engineer with a specific interest in the design and development of decentralised systems in general and the application and advancement of Blockchain technology in particular.
+On the other hand, I am also an experienced software engineer with a specific interest in functional programming and metaprogramming.

 How it all came about …

 My interest in complexity science in general and multiagent systems and simulations in particular was sparked around 2005 when I got hold of Steven Levy’s book on Artificial Life.
 I was absolutely fascinated by the seminal work of people like Von Neumann, Conway, Schelling, Farmer, Wolfram, etc., and their contributions to the origins of agent-based modelling and social simulation.
 I wanted to know more about all of this and decided to develop, as part of my Master’s thesis, a framework for crowd simulation.
 The core was essentially an agent architecture that incorporates physical and cognitive layers, allows for their prioritisation, and provides a basis for subsequent visualisation.